 If you find a scholarship that appeals to you and you are eligible to apply for it, complete the online application form before the application round closing date.

-You can access the online application form by following the link to ‘online application form’ on the right hand of the scholarships home page.
-You will need to create a user account in order to apply for a TeachNZ scholarship.
+You will need to be logged into your social account (e.g. Google, Apple or Microsoft) and then you can access the online application form by following the link to ‘TeachNZ scholarship application form’ on the right hand of the scholarships home page.

 Please upload your documents as PDFs or as Microsoft Office files, picture copies of documents will not be accepted.